El Cortez is “different” in the best possible ways.

 Play real token slots: While the vast majority of slot games in Vegas, and even at El Cortez have adopted TITO or “Ticket In, Ticket Out” technology, there are few real token dispensing options left at El Co.
 The remaining token slot games can be found near Ike’s Bar, and are labeled with an overhead sign.

-Get a cut and a shave: Gentlemen who need some grooming are likely to enjoy the experience at the Speakeasy Barbershop, a hidden gem located on the second level of El Cortez.
+Get a cut and a shave: Gentlemen who need some grooming are likely to enjoy the experience at the Speakeasy Barbershop, on the second level above the casino.
 An old-school cut and a straight razor shave are exactly what the doctor ordered when it comes to shaking the cobwebs and ensuring you look sharp for the day ahead in Vegas.

 Grab a bite at Siegel’s 1941: Notably, El Cortez was once partially owned by Bugsy Siegel of Flamingo fame.
 While Bugsy suffered an untimely demise, his name lives on at El Cortez in the form of a restaurant.

-While the restaurant commonly runs deals that attract value seekers to include a 24/7 $16.95 prime rib special, Vegas, and mob history buffs will enjoy the decor that recalls an earlier era of Sin City.
+While the restaurant commonly runs deals that attract value seekers, including a 24/7 $19.95 prime rib special, Vegas, and mob history buffs will enjoy the decor that recalls an earlier era of Sin City.

-Catch happy hour: Hit the Parlour Bar for happy hour which runs daily from 5 pm – 7 pm and includes $4 Bud Light drafts and $5 cocktails.
+Catch happy hour: Hit the Parlour Bar for happy hour which runs daily from 4-6pm daily and includes $3 Bud & Bud Light drafts in addition to $4 & $5 draft beer options and cocktails.

 Aside from this deal, there are numerous happy hour deals near El Cortez – Check ’em out!